exploratory-testing-academy/todoapp-solution/README.md

 * Readme for getting tests to run

 ### MISTAKES THAT NEED EXPLAINING

-Overfocus on locators while application is unknown and automation is not in play Wanting to input SQL injection string
+* Overfocus on locators while application is unknown and automation is not in play
+* Wanting to input SQL injection string

 ## Listing of features

 40 claims collected to 10 features.
 Any other way of separating features and claims is as good as this.
 Listing is a combination of what the To Do App -project lists as developer intent through their tests, what they list as their specs in their documentation and exploring and naming features and claims observed that need testing.

 No Todos

     ✓ should hide #main and #footer

 New Todo

-    ✓ should autofocus to enter todo items on page load ✓ should allow to add todo items
+    ✓ should autofocus to enter todo items on page load

+    ✓ should allow to add todo items

-    ✓ should clear text input field when an item is added ✓ should trim text input
+    ✓ should clear text input field when an item is added

+    ✓ should trim text input

     ✓ should show #main and #footer when items added

     ✓ should show placeholder text

-    ✓ should allow adding todo items of varying length and content ✓ should not allow creating empty todo items
+    ✓ should allow adding todo items of varying length and content

+    ✓ should not allow creating empty todo items

 Mark all as completed

     ✓ should allow to mark all items as completed

-    ✓ should default to marking completed if any items are incomplete ✓ should allow to clear the completion state of all items ✓ complete all checkbox should update state when items are completed Item
+    ✓ should default to marking completed if any items are incomplete

+    ✓ should allow to clear the completion state of all items

+    ✓ complete all checkbox should update state when items are completed

+Item

     ✓ should allow to mark items as complete

     ✓ should allow to un-mark items as complete

     ✓ should allow to edit an item

     ✓ should show the remove button on hover

 Editing

     ✓ should hide other controls when editing

     ✓ should save edits on enter

     ✓ should save edits on blur

     ✓ should trim entered text

-    ✓ should remove the item if an empty text string was entered ✓ should cancel edits on escape
+    ✓ should remove the item if an empty text string was entered

+    ✓ should cancel edits on escape

 Delete

     ✓ should show delete on hover over

     ✓ should delete selected line

 Counter

-    ✓ should display the current number of todo items ✓ should have singular (one) and plural (zero, many) forms of item(s) without exclamation mark ✓ should have number of items wrapped in <strong> tag Clear completed
+    ✓ should display the current number of todo items

+    ✓ should have singular (one) and plural (zero, many) forms of item(s) without exclamation mark

+    ✓ should have number of items wrapped in strong-tag

+Clear completed

     ✓ should display the number of completed items

     ✓ should remove completed items when clicked

-    ✓ should be hidden when there are no items that are completed Persistence
+    ✓ should be hidden when there are no items that are completed

+Persistence

     ✓ should persist its data in local storage

 Filter / Routing

     ✓ should allow to display active items

     ✓ should allow to display completed items

     ✓ should allow to display all items

     ✓ should highlight the currently applied filter

     ✓ should be visible in URL

     ✓ should allow for route #!/

-    ✓ should be applied on item state changes without refresh ✓ should be persisted on reload
+    ✓ should be applied on item state changes without refresh

+    ✓ should be persisted on reload

 ## Listing of issues